 At her dad’s behest, she has a certification in locksmithing.

 Like Momo, she has clear class markers.
 Howbeit, hers are about stealing upper-middle-class clothing, cultural references, language, etc. without betraying her working class underworld roots.

-Her cultural references are also more modern than Momo’s, and her wit is dryer and more sophisticated.
+Her cultural references are also more modern than Momo’s, and her wit is drier and more sophisticated.

 She and Momo often have verbal fights, as Sherry is irritated by Momo being too lowbrow.
 Or Momo makes fun of Sherry for acting posh.
 These generally involve barrages of creative insults (say, “triple-buttocked bonobo”).

 Both Sherry and Momo know that Tiffany can overhear minds.
 But in the story it’s just considered a cool oddity, not something of major scientific import.